 #NoNetLoss Campaign & Public Trout Water Access

 North Carolina can claim more than 3,000 miles of mountain trout streams and rivers.
 It’s all here: High-elevation headwaters that hold vibrant populations of wild, native brook trout.
 Stunning pool-and-drop freestone streams where wild rainbows and brown trout thrive.
-A robust put-and-take fishery and even easy-to-fish lakes and posts.
+A robust put-and-take fishery and even easy-to-fish lakes and ponds.
 It’s all here.
 But none of it can be taken for granted.

 New regulations passed in 2019 were a wake-up call for public waters trout anglers.
 Access to streams continues to erode.
 Private landowners who have long allowed the public to cross their lands to access public waters continue to face issues such as litter, vandalism, and poor sporting behavior.
 Programs used in other states to support private landowners willing to allow public access to fishing grounds have not been implemented in North Carolina.
 A huge opportunity exists for North Carolina anglers to engage and partner with the state and with private landowners to keep the state’s trout fishing reputation as clear and clean as so many of our waters.